ikaro143/JavaFx-Quarkus-example/README.md

-# JavaFx-SpringBoot-example
+# JavaFx-Quarkus-example
-Minimum reproducible example for an app with SpringBoot and Javafx
+Minimum reproducible example for an app with Quarkus and Javafx